VedantMadane/vedantmadane.github.io/_posts/2026-04-01-sanskritizing-scientific-knowledge-hierarchy.md

 <div class="prose-text">
 The descent through the Reductionist Chain leads inevitably to the bedrock of reality, where the laws of physics intersect with the nature of existence itself.
 By codifying these theories in Sanskrit, we reveal that modern science is not merely a collection of data but a hierarchy of "actions" (*Kriyā*) performed by the primordial substance (*Mūla-Prakṛti*).26

-The ultimate "consilience" is found in the realization that the universe expands (*Brahma*), is pervaded by fields (*Viṣṇu*), and eventually contracts (*Śiva*) in eternal cycles of Big Bang and Big Crunch.58 Through Pāṇini's grammar, we possess a tool to describe this reality with mathematical precision, ensuring that the maps of human knowledge remain accurate as we zoom ever deeper into the heart of the *Bindu*.58
+The ultimate "consilience" is found in the realization that the universe expands (*Brahma*), is pervaded by fields (*Viṣṇu*) and eventually contracts (*Śiva*) in eternal cycles of Big Bang and Big Crunch.58 Through Pāṇini's grammar, we possess a tool to describe this reality with mathematical precision, ensuring that the maps of human knowledge remain accurate as we zoom ever deeper into the heart of the *Bindu*.58

-*Meaning of closing verse:* From Economics (*Artha*), through psychological distress (*Vyathā*), following the web of mental states, entering the biology of life, and attaining the path of the atom, this path of vision into the cosmic body finally dissolves in the non-dual state of ultimate reality (*Advaita-Sat*).
+*Meaning of closing verse:* From Economics (*Artha*), through psychological distress (*Vyathā*), following the web of mental states, entering the biology of life and attaining the path of the atom, this path of vision into the cosmic body finally dissolves in the non-dual state of ultimate reality (*Advaita-Sat*).
 </div>
 </details>